Those Old Scientists: Critical response

 Several critics described the crossover episode as being highly anticipated.
-The review aggregator website Rotten Tomatoes reported that 100% of 6 critics reviews for the episode were positive and the average rating was 9.4 out of 10.
+On review aggregator website Rotten Tomatoes, 100% of 6 critics reviews for the episode were positive and the average of rated reviews was 9.4 out of 10.
 It was positively compared to "Trials and Tribble-ations" (1996), an episode of the series Star Trek: Deep Space Nine (1993–1999) which crosses-over with The Original Series.

 Keith R. A. DeCandido at Reactor praised "Those Old Scientists" as one of the best television crossovers ever, saying it worked as an episode of both Strange New Worlds and Lower Decks while also being "just a great episode of Star Trek".
 Scott Collura of IGN said it was an "instant classic", balancing the tones of both series "without breaking either".
 He attributed this to Frakes's direction and Strange New Worldss ability to be malleable.
 Varietys Adam B. Vary also said the episode combined the tones of both series successfully.
 He said Frakes "never lets the episode curdle into fan worship, or spiral into silliness".
 At Vulture, Keith Phipps gave the episode four stars out of five and said the merging of the two series was "pretty effortless".
 Lacy Baugher of Den of Geek praised it as one of the best episodes of the season and gave it four-and-a-half stars out of five.
 She said it was "a ridiculously fun and funny time travel-based old-school adventure that shouldn't work at all, but absolutely does".
 Darren Mooney at The Escapist was less positive, finding the episode charming but "business as usual" for two series that are nostalgic about the wider franchise.
 Mooney said "Trials and Tribble-ations" was more of a departure for Deep Space Nine than "Those Old Scientists" is for either Strange New Worlds or Lower Decks.